 4The man the professor the student has studies Rome.

-In this particular case the sentence conveys the following: The student has the professor who knows the man that studies ancient Rome.
+In this particular case, the sentence conveys the following: The student has the professor who knows the man who studies ancient Rome.
 Each noun corresponds to a verb (the man studies, the student has).
-But because of the sentence’s style this is hard to decipher.
+But because of the sentence’s syntax, this is hard to decipher.
 Remember: just because a sentence is grammatically correct doesn’t mean it is acceptable stylistically.

 5Buffalo buffalo buffalo buffalo buffalo buffalo buffalo buffalo.

 No, your eyes are not playing tricks on you.
-You read that sentence right— it reads “buffalo” eight times.
-You see, “buffalo” is a noun that refers to a large, shaggy-manned North American bison, a city in upstate New York, and a verb that means, “to intimidate.”
+You read that sentence right—it reads “buffalo” eight times.
+You see, “buffalo” is a noun that refers to the large, shaggy-maned North American bison, a city in upstate New York, and a verb that means, “to intimidate.”
 First devised by professor William J. Rapaport in 1972, this notorious sentence plays on reduced relative clauses, different part-of-speech readings of the same word, and center embedding.
 It’s also a pretty prime example of how homonyms (words that share spelling and pronunciation but have different meanings) can really confuse things.